 Understanding what the different areas are like is important, because the area in which you’ll stay will have a big impact on your experience in Boracay.

-Station Three’s stretch of beach is 1.5 km long.
+Station 3’s stretch of beach is 1.5 km long.
 Along it you’ll finds 3 different areas which each have their own distinct vibe.
 I’ll refer to those areas as the North, South and Far South…

 The North is the area that I don’t recommend, because its vibe is similar to Station 2 without the benefit of being close to Boracay’s center.
 So forwards and onwards…

-The South is the area that most people love, and that I wholeheartedly recommend.
+The South is the area that most people love, and that I recommend.
 It’s relatively quiet, with a laid back, rustic vibe and lots of greenery and palm trees.
 Getting from here to D’Mall takes about 30 minutes by foot, or 15 minutes by tricycle.

 The Far South is the most quiet and peaceful part of the beach.
 There is no designated beach path there, which is why most people never walk up to that point.
 When you do though you’re in for a treat.
-It’s the beach in its most pure form, with only few buildings around.
+It’s the beach in its most serene form, with only few buildings around.

 * The area in which the listed hotels reside is indicated in each of the listings below.